JordanSpencerWu/jordan-wu-deprecated-2/src/books/2020/radical-candor.md

 title: Radical Candor
 ---

-at the very heart of being a good boss - is a good relationship.
+At the very heart of being a good boss - is a good relationship.

-your key responsibility as a boss: to guide your team to achieve results.
+Your key responsibility as a boss: to guide your team to achieve results.

 Bosses guide a team to achieve results.

-three areas of responsibility that managers do have: guidance, team-building, and results.
+Three areas of responsibility that managers do have: guidance, team-building, and results.

 "Radical Candor" is what happens when you put "Care Personally" and "Challenge Directly" together.